 The Zootility PocketMonkey fits in your wallet and features 12 functions.
 That is how many are advertised, but I am sure you can think of many other things to do with a credit card sized piece of stainless steel.

-My Fiancée and my daughter got one for me as a Father’s Day gift this year; so I put it in my wallet and completely forgot about it.
+My daughter got one for me as a Father’s Day gift this year, so I put it in my wallet and completely forgot about it.

 Last weekend, I took the kids to the park to ride their bikes, and my youngest son’s brake cable slipped; so the handbrake would no longer work.

 I reached for my Swiss Champ; then remembered that I have been leaving it at home, since I started carrying the EvoGrip S17.
 That meant that I had no pliers to tighten the bolt.

 As I was explaining to him, that he would have to go old-school and pedal backwards to stop, I remembered the PocketMonkey.
 I took it out of my wallet, saw that one of the hex wrenches did indeed fit the bolt, and saved the day.

 As stated above; the PocketMonkey has 12 functions: